animo/siera-cli/README.md

 ## Getting started

-In order to work with the Agent CLI an agent needs to be configured.
+In order to work with Siera an agent needs to be configured.
 With the following command you connect with our community agent and can access all the functionality.

 ```sh
 siera configuration add --default
 ```

 This command will set up the community agent.
-To set up your own agent or use our multitenant agent to get your own environment, see the [set up guide](https://docs.agent-cli.animo.id/guides/configuration).
+To set up your own agent or use our multitenant agent to get your own environment, see the [set up guide](https://docs.siera.animo.id/guides/configuration).

 If you are getting started with the tool we recommend enabling informational logs by passing the `--verbose` (or `-v`) flag.

-To see all actions simply use the `--help` or `-h` flag or see the [feature overview](https://docs.agent-cli.animo.id/features/introduction).
+To see all actions simply use the `--help` or `-h` flag or see the [feature overview](https://docs.siera.animo.id/features/introduction).

 ## Roadmap